With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be replaced every several months, depending on the type you use.
+Furnace filters must be exchanged every several months, depending on the kind you use.

 Not sure when you last replaced yours?
-Pull it out and angle it toward the light.
-If light isn’t visible, buy a new one.
+Remove it and tilt it toward the light.
+If light isn’t visible, replace it.

 3. Clean the Inside